 These expectations are taught deliberately throughout the school year.
-Teachers may also be teaching a violence prevention/social skills program called Purposeful People.
-The emphasis is to help students develop problem-solving skills.
+Teachers may also be teaching a violence prevention/social skills program.
+The emphasis is to help students develop problem solving skills.

 When a student violates a rule, the first offense generally results in a warning with instruction to prevent a recurrence.
-The next offense may result in a "time out."
+The next offense may result in a "time out/detention."
 We also teach students how to positively resolve personal conflict.
 Parent calls and conferences are made when students continually choose to disregard the school standards.

-HES expects student conduct to contribute to a productive learning climate.
-Students shall comply with the school's rules and district's policies, administrative regulations, school and classroom written rules, pursue the prescribed course of study, submit to the lawful authority of teachers and school officials and conduct themselves in an orderly manner during the school day and during school-sponsored activities.
+TRE expects student conduct to contribute to a productive learning climate.
+Students shall comply with the school's rules and district's policies, administrative regulations, school and classroom written rules, pursue the prescribed course of study, submit to the lawful authority of teachers and school officials and conduct themselves in an orderly manner during the school day and during school sponsored activities.
 This code of conduct also applies to students as pedestrians or bicyclists on their way to and from school.

-The Administration will take reports and conduct a prompt investigation of any reported acts of hazing, harassment, intimidation or bullying, cyberbullying and teen dating violence.
-Any employee who has knowledge of conduct in violation of Board policy shall immediately report his/her concerns to the principal who has overall responsibility for all investigations.
-Any student who has knowledge of conduct in violation of Board policy JFCF or feels he/she has been harassed, intimidated or bullied or has knowledge of any student being cyberbullied in violation of this policy is encouraged to immediately report his/her concerns to the principal who has overall responsibility for all investigations.
+The Administration will take reports and conduct a prompt investigation of any report of an act of harassment, intimidation or bullying, cyberbullying and teen dating violence.
+Any employee who has knowledge of conduct in violation of this policy shall immediately report his/her concerns to the principal who has overall responsibility for all investigations.
+Any student who has knowledge of conduct in violation of this policy or feels he/she has been harassed, intimidated or bullied or has knowledge of any student being cyberbullied in violation of this policy is encouraged to immediately report his/her concerns to the principal.
 This report may be made anonymously.
 A student may also report concerns to a teacher who will be responsible for notifying the appropriate district official.

 It is easiest for children to learn when they feel safe and secure.
-This is the environment we try to provide at HES.
+This is the environment we try to provide at TRE.
 Bullying, violent and/or threatening behavior will not be tolerated.